 I am a teacher, researcher and a theatre director specialising in participatory practice and known in particular for my research on so-called Immersive Theatre.
 I have been at Central since 2004, in the main teaching on BA Drama, Applied Theatre and Education (DATE), while also contributing to the MA and PhD programmes.
-I teach theory and practice: at Central, I have directed, co-directed or devised 15 plays and productions, mostly with students on DATE.
+I teach theory and practice: At Central I have directed, co-directed or devised 18 plays and productions, mostly with students on DATE.

 I trained at Bretton Hall College where I formed Armadillo Theatre with David Gilligan, Nina Anderson and Tim Dowan – a Theatre in Education company making performances for schools, hospitals and other non-theatre venues.
-I subsequently worked for a number of other companies as an actor and facilitator, as well as teaching at Wimbledon School of Art, South Bank University, Richmond American University, Roehampton University, and Goldsmiths College, University of London.
+Following that I worked with other companies as an actor and facilitator, as well as teaching at Wimbledon School of Art, South Bank University, Richmond American University, Roehampton University, and Goldsmiths College, University of London.
 I completed my PhD at Goldsmiths, Control and Agency in Audience Participation, in 2007.

 My teaching and research overlaps in my focus on collaborative creative processes and participatory practices.
 Audience Participation in Theatre: Aesthetics of the Invitation, a monograph theorising how spectators are transformed into performers, was published by Palgrave Macmillan in 2013.
-Applied Theatre: Aesthetics, a short monograph with accompanying essays from other researchers, was published by Bloomsbury in 2014: it explores the idea of the aesthetic in performance practice with social aims.
-I am currently working on chapters relating to spectatorship and participation in ‘intermedial’ theatre and the relevance of Jacques Ranciere’s theory to socially engaged theatre-makers; I am also developing a monograph project on the aesthetics of participation.
+Applied Theatre: Aesthetics, a short monograph with accompanying essays from other researchers, was published by Bloomsbury Methuen in 2014: it explores the idea of the aesthetic in performance practice with social aims.

 2015.
 Applied Theatre: Aesthetics (London: Bloomsbury Methuen).